gitpod-io/retired-gatsby-website/src/blog/self-host-your-gitpod.md

 ## A Public Service is Not Enough

 However, until now Gitpod has not truly been available for everyone.
-There are many situations, especially in the enterprise, where working on your source code on a third-party cloud service is out of question.
+There are many situations, especially in the enterprise, where giving a third-party cloud service access to your code is out of question.

-Maybe the codebase you work on is living on a GitLab or GitHub Enterprise instance on your company's network well-protected behind a firewall.
+Maybe the codebase you work on lives on a GitLab or GitHub Enterprise instance in your company's network, guarded by a firewall.

-Maybe working on the code requires accessing other services that are available only inside your company network, such as databases, npm/docker/maven registires, Kubernetes clusters, etc.
+Maybe working on the code requires access to services that are available only inside your company network, such as databases, npm/Docker/Maven registires or a Kubernetes cluster.

 Well, why not have Gitpod where you need it?

 ## Introducing: Gitpod Self-Hosted

-Today we are thrilled to announce the availability of Gitpod Self-Hosted.
+Starting today we enter the public beta of Gitpod Self-Hosted.
 Much like eighteen months ago, this marks the starting point of a new section of our journey.

 To create Gitpod Self-Hosted, we took our codebase from gitpod.io and made it dramatially easier to configure, install and run.
 As a result, you'll find all the features you know from gitpod.io in Gitpod Self-Hosted.

-Gitpod Self-Hosted runs on Kubernetes and integrates via OAuth with GitHub Enterprise, GitLab CE and GitLab EE.
+Gitpod Self-Hosted runs on Kubernetes and integrates with GitHub Enterprise, GitLab CE and GitLab EE.
-With this approach, no additional user management is required and users by default get access to git repositories based on the permissions set in GitLab/GitHub.
+This way no additional user management is required and users get easy access to Git repositories based on the permissions already present in GitLab/GitHub.

-Gitpod Self-Hosted on Google Cloud Platform (GCP) is mature and battle-tested because we operate gitpod.io on GCP.
+We operate gitpod.io on GCP, hence running Gitpod Self-Hosted on Google Cloud Platform (GCP) is a battle-tested solution.
-We consider the setup for vanilla Kubernetes, the install scripts and structure of the configuration to be public beta.
+We consider running Gitpod Self-Hosted on vanilla Kubernetes in beta.

 ## Easy Installation

-All it needs to get it running on your infrastructure is to have a domain name and follow these steps:
+Installing Gitpod Self-Hosted on your own infrastructure works much like any other piece of kit running on Kubernetes.

-1. In your terminal, run: `git clone https://github.com/gitpod-io/self-hosted`
+1. Clone the example configuration repo: `git clone https://github.com/gitpod-io/self-hosted`

-2. Adjust the configuration from the repository to your needs.
+2. Adjust the configuration from the repository to your needs (with [ample documentation available](/docs/self-hosted/latest/self-hosted/) to guide you).

-3. Run `helm install -f ... gitpod`
+3. Install using [helm](https://helm.sh/): `helm install ... gitpod`

-[The setup for vanilla Kubernetes](/docs/self-hosted/latest/install/10_install_on_kubernetes/) will work most Kubernetes clusters.
+The [vanilla Kubernetes setup](/docs/self-hosted/latest/install/10_install_on_kubernetes/) will work most Kubernetes clusters.
-For Google Cloud Platform (GCP) we offer a [script that automates the install](/docs/self-hosted/latest/install/11_install_on_gcp_script/).
+For Google Cloud Platform we provide an [automated installation script](/docs/self-hosted/latest/install/11_install_on_gcp_script/).

 ## Is It Free?

 Gitpod Self-Hosted is free for up to three users.
 If you're a small shop that will get you up and running.
 If you need more, there is a [free one-month unlimited license](https://gitpod.io/selfhosted-trail) available.
-In case you need to support running your PoC in-house please [reach out](mailto:contact@gitpod.io) and we'll be happy to help.
+In case you need support running your PoC in-house please [reach out](mailto:contact@gitpod.io) and we'll be happy to help.
 Our remodeled [community](https://community.gitpod.io/) will also fill with helpful tips and tricks regarding Gitpod Self-Hosted.

-We are absolutely thrilled to see how Gitpod and its community grows.
+We are absolutely thrilled to see Gitpod and its community growing.
 Self-Hosted will enable even more developers to focus more on coding and less on setting up their machine or waiting for builds to finish.